TMJUSTNOW/GettingAndCleaningData/README.md

 ## Processing
+The script performs the following operations in order.

-1. Merge training and test set
+1. Merges training and test sets
    * `x_train` data-set is initialiy loaded using `read.csv()` with a row limit set to `10`, providing adequate number of sample rows for R to determine column classes.
    * `x_train` id loaded specifying the column classes determined above, in it's full length.
      This approach significantly reduces the load-time. <sub>See R Programming course, Week 1: Loading Large Tables</sub>